gtod/postgres-json/README.md

 ## Why would you use it?

-1. You have some existing JSON documents you would like to manipulate in Common Lisp and also store persistently.
+1. You have some existing JSON documents you want to store persistently.

-2. You want to easily serialize arbitrarily nested Common Lisp hash tables, lists, vectors, strings and numbers to a database.
+2. You want to serialize Common Lisp data such as hash tables, lists, vectors, strings and numbers to a database.

-3. You like the [ACID](http://en.wikipedia.org/wiki/ACID) qualities of PostgreSQL but rigid data schema requirements are not suitable for your project.
+3. You like the [ACID](http://en.wikipedia.org/wiki/ACID) qualities of PostgreSQL but rigid data schema definitions are not suitable for your project.

 In some sense Postgres-JSON is a primitive *NoSQL document database*